 The resources listed on this page began as initiatives developed by AIGA Design Educators Community steering committee members.

 The Design Faculty Research Grant is an ongoing initiative.
 Through a competitive, peer-review process, one grant of $5000 is awarded annually to provide support for design research.
 This includes scholarship that generates new knowledge, integrates design knowledge into other disciplines as an influential force, or explores new pedagogies through the teaching of design and evaluation of learning outcomes.
-Thus far, we have awarded three grants and will begin our fourth annual call for proposals in spring 2011.
-The research projects that we have recently funded can be found here.
+The research projects that we have been funded can be found here.

 Issues surrounding Promotion and Tenure (P&T) of Design Educators in US institutions of higher learning have often been a point of confusion and frustration for both individual faculty members and institutional administrators.
 The purpose of this information resource is to provide guidance to those involved with Promotion and Tenure (P&T) processes of Graphic Design and Visual Communication Design Educators at US institutions of higher learning.